Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 who have three or four sugars in their coffee.

-I'll lead you astray every time.
+I'll lead you astray, every time.

-So we can hear the Weekly Planet every single week
+So, we can hear the weekly planet every single week

 on all the podcast apps.

-Yeah, that's exactly right, yeah.
+Yeah, it's exactly right, yeah.

 It was so nice to have you here.

-Thank you so much, Mason.
+Thank you so much, Mesa.

-Carl Chandler and the European Beer Cafe.
+We'd like to thank Carl Chandler and the European Beer Cafe.

 Great venue here.
-Good up for them.

 Thank you so much.

-We loved having you here.
+We've loved having you here.

 And we're back in the room.